curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 Curious Containers is best supported on Linux distributions and all experiments run as CLI tools in Linux containers using Docker.

-From the Curious Container 8 release onwards, CC-FAICE supports Mac using [Docker for Mac](https://docs.docker.com/docker-for-mac/).
-Please note, that Docker for Mac internally uses a virtual machine to run Linux containers.
+From the Curious Containers 8 release onwards, CC-FAICE supports Mac using [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+From the Curious Containers 9 release onwards, CC-FAICE supports Windows using [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+Both, Docker for Mac and Docker for Windows, internally use a virtual machines to run Linux containers.

 The last section of this guide, [Upload Output to a Remote Destination](#upload-output-to-a-remote-destination), requires you to have write access to an arbitrary SSH server.